KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/saving_and_loading.md

 job->exec();
 ```

 The rest of the work happens in the `downloadFinished()` slot.
 First, the job is checked for errors.
-If it fails, we display a message box giving the error.
+If it failed, we display a message box giving the error.
 We also make sure to clear the `fileName`, since the file wasn't opened successfully:

 ```c++
 KMessageBox::error(this, job->errorString());